 If during your Planning Session you choose to move forward and we help you design a comprehensive plan, your session fee is applied to the legal fee to create or update your estate plan.
-In some circumstances, we will waive the planning session fee.
+We also offer a very limited number of complimentary sessions per month, especially if you've watched one of our quick webinars.
+Getting pre-educated saves us time and that saves you money.
 Contact us to find out more.

 Our three levels of planning for a comprehensive plan (or update of your existing plan) vary depending on the choices you make during the Family Wealth Planning Session™.